-b) provides, limited by the scope of official duties, access to particular security zones.
-The principle of necessary access applies (need to have).
+- 14-2.
+The institution provides, limited by the scope of official duties, access to particular security zones.
+The principle of necessary access applies (need to have). - 14-3.
+The institution limits authorised individuals' physical access to organizational systems, equipment, and the respective operating environments.